 What is the effective annual cost of capital for a private mortgage loan?

 The effective annual cost of capital is the total annual expense of deploying and managing a private mortgage loan expressed as a percentage of the average outstanding principal balance.
-It includes acquisition costs, servicing fees, cost of funds, default reserves, compliance costs, and reporting expenses — not just the interest rate on the note.
+It includes acquisition costs, servicing fees, cost of funds, default reserves, and operational overhead — not just the interest rate on the note.

-How much does it cost to service a non-performing private mortgage loan?
+How much more does it cost to service a non-performing private mortgage loan?

 What does a foreclosure actually cost a private lender?